Eight Forest Lane

 • Vodka – any brand works, just make sure it’s plain, not a flavoured option.

 • Coconut milk – I like to stick the can of coconut milk in the fridge overnight and then just use the solid coconut milk that you can scoop out of the top of the can.
-The result is a much thicker and creamier pasta.
+The result is a much thicker and creamier sauce.

 Step-By-Step Instructions

-Start by boiling a large pot of salted water and cook the penne pasta to the package directions.
+Start by boiling a large pot of salted water and cook the pasta to the package directions.
 Reserve about ½ a cup of the cooking water before draining and setting aside.

 To the base of the pot, heat the olive oil over medium heat and add the onions and garlic.
-Saute until the onions are translucent and soft, turning down the heat if they are browning too quickly.
+Sauté until the onions are translucent and soft, turning down the heat if they are browning too quickly.

 To the onions, add in the tomato paste and chilli flakes and cook for another minute or two so the tomato paste darkens in colour slightly.